DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 * [Implementation of a Validation Plugin for Definitions](#implementation-of-a-validation-plugin-for-definitions)

-It is also worthy to note that the ways that AaC validates is that ituses a self validating implementation.
-The validation is entirely data-driven, so with this implementation it can validate based on data present/provided in the definition(s).
+It is also worthy to note that the way that the AaC DSL validates itself is through associating user-defined validation definitions with a corresponding python implementationn which is used to programmatically test that the validation's constraints are met.
+The validation process is entirely data-driven, so with this implementation it can validate the data in the definition via the very constraints.that are defined as part of the definition.

 ### Definition Validations